 Take advantage of our pre-qualifier tool and find out if you are eligible for an offer in compromise.
-At the event that we determine that you do not qualify for an offer in compromise, we assist our clients in obtaining a payment plan with the IRS.
+In the event that we determine that you do not qualify for an offer in compromise, we assist our clients in obtaining an IRS payment plan.
 Life should be easy; taxes are complicated.
-Call us today or visit our Denver, Colorado offices so that we can discuss your options.
+Call us today or visit our New York offices so that we can discuss your options.

 True Resolve Tax, Your Number One Tax Resolution Partner.